-Unless otherwise noted, the Workshop meets on selected Thursdays from 4:45-6:15pm on Cornell’s campus at the A.D.
+Unless otherwise noted, the Workshop meets on select Thursdays from 4:45pm-6:15pm at A.D.
 White House, room 201.

 To join the Workshop listserv or make a request or comment, please email the Graduate Student Coordinator.

-The Workshop schedule for AY 2017-18 is as follows:
+The Workshop schedule for AY 2022-23 is as follows: